James Torlakson

 James "Jim" Daniel Torlakson (born February 19, 1951) is an American visual artist and educator, known for his photorealist oil paintings, watercolors and aquatint intaglio prints.
-He is based in Pacifica, California, a costal city near San Francisco.
+He is based in Pacifica, California, a coastal city near San Francisco.

 Early life and family

 James Daniel Torlakson was born in San Francisco, California on February 19, 1951.
 His brother is American politician Tom Torlakson.
 Growing up in the Westlake neighborhood of Daly City, Torlakson moved to Pacifica in 1971 where he has lived since becoming a professional artist.
 He started drawing at an early age, encouraged by his parents, who entered a drawing of his in the San Francisco Chronicle "Daily Junior Art Champion" when he was six years old; he was awarded first prize.
 He was also inspired by artist George Post, a Californian watercolor painter, who was his grandparents' neighbor in Oakland, California.

 Torlakson studied general fine arts and received a B.F.A. degree in 1971 from the California College of the Arts, before completing a Masters of Arts degree in 1975 at San Francisco State University.

 His daughter Elizabeth died at age 21, after walking into a BART tunnel in 2004.